teambiases/team-biases/README.md

  * `biases.bias`—bias detection code
  * `biases.wiki`—tools for working with Wikipedia
  * `biases.utils`—various utilies in areas such as math or databases

+## Building
+This section describes how to build the results from Wikipedia dump files.

+ 1. Make a directory `data/wikipedia/dump` and download the following files into that directory:
+   - From https://dumps.wikimedia.org/enwiki/20160820/, download `enwiki-20160820-pages-articles.xml.bz2`.
+   - From https://dumps.wikimedia.org/ruwiki/20160820/, download `ruwiki-20160820-pages-articles.xml.bz2`.
+   - From https://dumps.wikimedia.org/eswiki/20160820/, download `eswiki-20160820-pages-articles.xml.bz2` and `eswiki-20160820-langlinks.sql.gz`.
+ 2. From the `team-biases` directory, run `make topicscorpus`.
+This will probably take ~24 hours to run.
+ 3. Run `python3 scripts/topics_demo.py data/wikipedia/corpus/coldwar.es-en-ru-wiki-20160820.400topics.pickle`.
+If everything worked, a web page should pop up where you can inspect the topic distributions of various articles!